olivierfriard/boris_docs/index.rst

 **Tools > Transitions flow diagram > Create transitions DOT script**

-Choose one ore more transition matrix files and BORIS will create the relative DOT script file(s).
+Choose one ore more transitions matrix files and BORIS will create the relative DOT script file(s).

 The DOT script files can then be used with `Graphviz <http://www.graphviz.org>`_ (Graph Visualization Software) or `WebGraphviz <http://www.webgraphviz.com>`_ (Graphviz in the Browser) to generate flow diagram of transitions.